FGCU/SUS Immunization Requirements

 - 1 Meningitis (ACWY) vaccine administered AFTER age 16 OR select the FGCU waiver/opt out box located in your SHS Portal.
 Note*** Meningitis B will not fulfill the FGCU requirements, although, it is highly recommended.

-- If you are a PREVIOUS/RETURNING FGCU student or APPLIED TO GRAD SCHOOL please call 239-590-1254 OR email: email@example.com as we may have your documents on file. (have your UIN ready)
+- If you are a PREVIOUS/RETURNING FGCU student, APPLIED TO GRAD SCHOOL or are Birth Date Exempt (born PRIOR to 12/31/56) and have a hold,please call 239-590-1254 OR email: email@example.com as we may have your documents on file. (have your UIN ready)

 - Sign into your Gulfline account